 Best Pool Shoes For Toddlers

-These swim shoes are made of quick-dry neoprene combined with breathable mesh on the uppers, allowing the air to circulate properly around your child’s foot — even when wet.
+These iPlay water shoes are made of quick-dry neoprene combined with breathable mesh on the uppers, allowing the air to circulate properly around your child’s foot — even when wet.

-The bottoms are made of rubber along with a non-skid sole to ensure traction, keeping your child’s foot protected and preventing accidents on the most slippery of surfaces.
+The bottoms are made of a rubber non-skid sole to ensure traction, keep your child’s foot protected, and prevent accidents on slippery surfaces.

-They come in several different colors and the elasticity of the shoe along with a built-in pull tab help with easy off-and-on.
+They come in several different colors, and the elasticity and built-in pull tab make them easy to pull on and off.